appfeat/treedump/README.md

   `credentials`, `credentials.*`
   `.aws/`, `.ssh/`

-This makes `treedump` safe by default in non-git directories and predictable inside git repositories.
+Hidden files are excluded by default at the directory traversal level.

 ---